TVS Jupiter

 TVS Jupiter is a variomatic scooter launched in September 2013 by India's TVS Motor Company.
-The launch of the scooter marked the company's entry into the part of the market that mainly targets females.
+The launch of the scooter marked the company's entry into the part of the market that mainly targets both male and female consumers.
 This Variomatic Scooter is launched as a rival for Honda Activa.

 It is powered by a single-cylinder, four-stroke, 110 cc engine and delivers 5.88 kW (7.88 bhp) at 7,500 rpm.
 The scooter delivers a pick-up of 0 to 60 km/h in 11.2 seconds.
 The scooter has an 'Econometer' and has a fuel efficiency of 49 kmpl, per the manufacturer.

 In July 2018, TVS Jupiter crossed the 2.5 million unit sales mark and became the second most sold scooter in India.

-On 7th October 2021, TVS Launched the 125cc Variant of Jupiter in order to compete TVS Ntorq, Honda Activa 125 and Suzuki Access 125. and uses an all new 124.8 cc engine.
+On 7 October 2021, TVS Launched the 125cc Variant of Jupiter in order to compete TVS Ntorq, Honda Activa 125 and Suzuki Access 125. and uses an all new 124.8 cc engine.
+In 2024, the Second generation Jupiter was launched in India which now uses 113cc engine.